Published since April · 2026

 Two networks, seven sensors

 Public historical data exists for only a handful of Bali air quality monitors.
-The AQICN network preserves records for the Kerobokan community sensor (469 days, now offline) and the Denpasar government KLHK station (548 days, offline since August 2025).
+The AQICN network preserves records for the Denpasar government KLHK station (548 days, offline since August 2025) and the Kerobokan community sensor (469 days, now reporting again through IQAir).
 OpenAQ preserves CSVs for three additional private AirGradient sensors in Ubud, Balangan and Kopernik — all now offline as well.

 Two PurpleAir units in Klungkung and Jimbaran are still reporting.
 Between them, they cover roughly two years of continuous data.